-Accessibility statement for the NHS Birmingham and Solihull Integrated Care Board (ICS) website.
+Accessibility statement for the Birmingham and Solihull Integrated Care System (ICS) website.

-This accessibility statement applies to the ICB website.
+This accessibility statement applies to the ICS website.
 We want as many people as possible to be able to use this website.
 That means you should be able to:

 - change colours, contrast levels and fonts

 - zoom in up to 200% without the text spilling off the screen